ianrastall/text-utils/books/ada/book-ada-04.md

    An imported C symbol named `InitSensor` must be referenced exactly as exported;
    adding or removing underscores in Ada will change the linker name.
-- Leaving out blank lines around code fences in documentation literals—tools such as Markdownlint expect the spacing illustrated in this chapter.
+- Leaving out blank lines around code fences in documentation literals—tools such as Markdownlint expect the spacing illustrated in this chapter when you prepare design notes or coding standards.

 ## 4.3 Numeric Literals